1and2papa/CTAssetsPickerController/README.md

 [self presentViewController:picker animated:YES completion:nil];
 ````

-### Implement CTAssetsPickerControllerDelegate
+### Implement didFinishPickingAssets delegate

 The delegate methods are responsible for dismissing the picker when the operation completes.
-To dismiss the picker, call the [dismissViewControllerAnimated:completion:](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instm/UIViewController/dismissViewControllerAnimated:completion:) method of the presenting controller responsible for displaying CTAssetsPickerController object.
+To dismiss the picker, call the [dismissViewControllerAnimated:completion:](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instm/UIViewController/dismissViewControllerAnimated:completion:) method of the presenting controller responsible for displaying `CTAssetsPickerController` object.
 Please refer to the demo app.

-#### Finish picking photos or videos.
 ```` objective-c
 - (void)assetsPickerController:(CTAssetsPickerController *)picker didFinishPickingAssets:(NSArray *)assets;
 // assets contains ALAsset objects.
 ````

-## Customization
+## Advanced Uses

-Please refer to the documentation or header file for the complete list of properties and delegate methods.
+Customization can be done by setting properties or implementating delegate methods.
+This section describes common customizations.
+Please refer to the [documentation](#documentation) or [header file](https://github.com/chiunam/CTAssetsPickerController/blob/master/CTAssetsPickerController/CTAssetsPickerController.h) for the complete list of properties and delegate methods.

 ### Properties

-If you only want to pick photos or videos, create an `ALAssetsFilter` and assign to `assetsFilter`.
+Pick only photos or videos by creating an `ALAssetsFilter` and assigning it to `assetsFilter`.
 ```` objective-c
 picker.assetsFilter = [ALAssetsFilter allPhotos]; // Only pick photos.
 ````